wp-plugins/embed-share/readme.txt

 Embed Share wil add an embed code to your videos so you can easily share them.
 You can also add your own custom link to it.

+Just include the Video URL on it’s own line in a post, like you always would, and WordPress will add the ‘Share Embed’ button which contains the shareable video embed code.

 Features include:

 * It works for Youtube, Vimeo, Daily motion and other oEmbed supported media.